 “In the event of a sudden loss of cabin pressure, oxygen masks will automatically descend from the ceiling.
 Grab the mask, and pull it over your face.
 Fasten your own mask before assisting others.”

-I’ve wanted for a long time to write this post.
 I want to write about what the caretakers, the parents, the loved ones, feel when our children are affected by epilepsy.
 My goal here only to relay what it has been like for me, in the hopes it is helpful for someone.
 It seems each caretaker responds a bit differently to this situation.
 For me the experience has been, at its worst, highly emotional and exceptionally difficult.
 In the most difficult times, I greatly depended on hearing the perspective of others who struggled too.

 Epilepsy is terrible.
 Seizures are terrible.
 They are frightening, disruptive, and can be dangerous.
 They are a demonstrative indication that something is wrong.
 Part of me hates them.
 I hate the way they look and sound.
 It connects to some very primitive part of my brain — probably the same part that recoils at the sight of blood, or a grotesque injury, or the macabre — that says “something is very wrong.”